UPDATED: March 23, 2022

 What Does it Mean to get an IRS Audit?

 The IRS can issue an audit if they find something in your taxes that doesn’t align with what they expected to see.
 The IRS may audit you in two ways:

 - Mail audits: If an issue is minor, the IRS may send you a letter asking for specific information or documentation to back up an element of your return.
 They might question your income or what uniquely qualifies you to take a particular deduction or tax credit.
 As long as you submit the requested information timely, it might not turn into anything more serious.

 - Office or field audits: If the IRS calls you into the office or comes to visit your residence, it’s referred to as an office or field audit, depending on location.
 These types of audits are infrequent and typically only happen in situations where tax returns are complicated.

 If you receive an audit notification, it’s best to respond timely, be truthful, and pull in a tax or legal professional if necessary to help you navigate the system.
-Here are 6 common reasons the IRS would initiate an audit.

 Being Bad at Math